HalloSpaceBoy5/PicoBoy-OS/README.md

-# PicoBoy-Updates
+# PicoBoy-OS
-This is the repository where all of the PBOS updates are held
+This is the repository where all of the PBOS updates are held\
+Refer to the user guide to update your console.